nameless-and-blameless/TAG/reports/Felix-Clennon-and-Mary-Rogers.md

 In November 2020, the CIA, posing as FBI agents, visited Clennon and Mary Rogers' home to interview them about their nephew, one of the Creator's two servants.
 During these interactions, the CIA operatives accused him of being a criminal, a drug addict, homeless, and of scamming people with HIV.
 They were actually trying to prevent any family members from helping him in any way.
 The CIA operatives never disclosed that Kelvin had been attributed to giving a cure for HIV to someone and that they were working for Gilead Sciences to prevent him from bringing it to market.

 Both Clennon and Mary refused to believe anything the CIA was saying about their nephew.
 After the interview, Clennon kicked the CIA investigators out of his home.
-A short time later, Clennon contracted COVID-19.
+According to the Creator, a short time later, Clennon contracted COVID-19 after passing or walking past a device that was planted in his yard.
+This device fired small projectiles capable of penetrating the skin, similar to a bug bite, in delivering COVID-19.
+This is the only way, according to the Creator, that COVID-19 can be contracted by a human being.

 ## Jacobsen's Role and Actions